AdaCore/training_material/courses/fundamentals_of_ada/070_subprograms.rst

    A. Expression functions can be declared anywhere a regular function is declared.
    B. An expression function body can act as its own specification.
    C. Expression functions only contain an expression - no :ada:`return` statement allowed.
-   D. Correct - no way to assign a value to an :ada:`out` parameter.
+   D. Correct - although the expression function itself cannot modify an :ada:`out` parameter, it could call another function that does.

 ====================
 Potential Pitfalls